 Introduction

 SCM is part of the Software Engineering and was born in the 70s (ESTUBLIER, 2000).
-According to (MURTA, 2006), under the development perspective, SCM is divided into three main systems: Change Management, Version Control, and Release Management.
+According to (2006), under the development perspective, SCM is divided into three main systems: Change Management, Version Control, and Release Management.
 Change Management is in charge of systematically controlling the configuration, storing and reporting the information produced along the change requests.
 Version Control deals with the identification and evolution of configuration items (CI).
 Finally, Release Management automates the process of building executable files from the source code and releasing them into production.

 Version Control Systems (VCSs) date back to the 70s, when the first VCS, called Source Code Control System (SCCS), emerged (ROCHKIND, 1975).
 VCSs were the first SCM systems to emerge and, since then, they have evolved substantially, from the local access needed by SCCS, to a client-server architecture, and more recently to a distributed architecture.
 Besides their original scope, they have also been used as a data source to mine data related to software development, because they have the knowledge of all CIs and how they evolved over time (what was changed, why changes occurred, when changes happened, and who performed the changes).
 Moreover, as VCSs are the single point where every IC resides, they might be used not only to know what happened in the past, but also provide awareness of what is happening in the present and to help predicting what might happen in the future.